cmu-rss-lab/rosdiscover-evaluation/README.rst

 .. code::

   [recovered,obeserved].architecture.[yml,acme]   - recovered and observed architetures
-  compare.observed-recovered.log                  - a human readable summary of the comparison observed.recovered.[compare,errors].csv         - a CSV version of the comparison results,
+  compare.observed-recovered.txt                  - a human readable summary of the comparison observed.recovered.[compare,errors].csv         - a CSV version of the comparison results,
                                                     with errors detected
   recovery.rosdiscover.yml                        - a script generated config file passed to rosdiscover